-- Two cars crossing a single-lane bridge from opposite directions. - A person going down a ladder while another person is climbing up the ladder. - Two trains traveling toward each other on the same track. - 7.2 Suppose that a system is in an unsafe state.
-Show that it is possible for the processes to complete their execution without entering a deadlock state
+- Two cars crossing a single-lane bridge from opposite directions. - A person going down a ladder while another person is climbing up the ladder. - Two trains traveling toward each other on the same track. - Two carpenters who must pound nails.
+There is a single hammer and a single bucket of nails.
+Deadlock occurs if one carpenter has the hammer and the other carpenter has the nails. - 7.2 Suppose that a system is in an unsafe state.
+Show that it is possible for the processes to complete their execution without entering a deadlock state.